caraya/feedback-review/amp.md

 3. How well does AMP perform when the library is served using the AMP cache?
 4. How well does AMP perform compared to the canonical article?

 His findings mirror my opinion about AMP not doing anything that we can't do in the open web.
-To me, the most, important section of Tim's article is when he talks about weight reduction:
+To me, the most, important section of Tim's article is when he talks about page weight reduction:

 > The 90th percentile weight for the canonical version is 5,229kb.
 The 90th percentile weight for AMP documents served from the same origin is 1,553kb— a savings of around 70% in page weight.
 The 90th percentile request count for the canonical version is 647, for AMP documents it’s 151.
 That’s a reduction of nearly 77%.
 >